Cytomegalovirus: Symptoms and Treatment

 Viral Culture

-In some cases, CMV can be grown in a laboratory setting from a sample, such as urine or throat swab, to confirm infection.
+In some cases, CMV can be grown in a laboratory setting from a sample, such as urine or a throat swab, to confirm infection.

 Preventing CMV infection involves understanding its transmission routes and taking appropriate precautions.